|

 RCA A/V cables (yellow, red and white) from the satellite receiver to the A/V

 inputs on the transmitter.
-This will send whatever channel the satellite
+This will send the channel the satellite

-receiver is tuned to wirelessly to the receiver connected to your remote TV.
+receiver is tuned to wirelessly to our receiver connected to your remote TV.

 With the built-in IR extender feature, you can use your satellite receiver's